anthonyle1/ai201-project1-unofficial-guide-starter/README.md

 - *What I gave the AI:* I asked AI to generate the chunking functions based on the structure of how I formatted the data in my ingestion functions.
 - *What it produced:* Chunking functions which provided a fixed-size approach to chunking data.
-- *What I changed or overrode:* I changed the chunk size from 500 to 100 after testing and adjusted metadata to not be a random uuid() and be a better name based on the source for later debugging.
+- *What I changed or overrode:* I changed the chunk size from 500 to 1,000 after testing and adjusted metadata to not be a random uuid() and be a better name based on the source for later debugging.
 I also edited the prompt to additionally account for reddit comments, which are typically short.
 I edited the prompt to account to differentiate, but also unite the metadata titles of the reddit posts and individual comments.

 **Instance 2**

 - *What I gave the AI:* I asked AI to help connect my functions from retriever.py to app.py (the Gradle UI).
-- *What it produced:* retriever.py connections to Groq, then to the Gradle UI from the project spec.
+- *What it produced:* AI wrote the connection between retriever.py functions and the LLM hosted on the Groq client.
+Afterward, the results after querying Groq and other relevant data was inputted to the Gradle UI from the project spec.
 - *What I changed or overrode:* I changed the way sources are generated in the code to better attribute the individual resources by creating a set in retriever.py, as initally the code provided the whole query instead of individual sources.
 I also made changes to the prompt to help ensure relevant data from the knowledge base is used.
+Additionally, I made some changes to the Gradle UI to better display information for the video demo.